EtnMn/etnmn.github.io/front/src/content/resume/about.md

 ---
-title: "About Me"
+title: About Me
-photo: "../assets/photo.png"
+photo: ../assets/photo.png
 ---

 Hi, My name is Etienne and I'm a .NET developer with over 10 years in the business.
 I specialize in C# and have professional experience working with JavaScript.
 Based in Nantes, my main responsibilities include building reliable and a pleasant to use web applications and maintain them.